burger

 ?>

-Note that the "browscap" library is no longer widely used and that many developers prefer other solutions for browser detection, such as the native PHP function "get_browser()".
+Note that the "browscap" library is no longer widely used and that many developers prefer other solutions to detect browsers, such as the native PHP function "get_browser()".

 Link to this FAQ: